AidJobs/AidJobs/replit.md

   - Deadline (if present)
   - Star/bookmark button for shortlisting
 - Click or press Enter/Space on any result to open inspector drawer
+- **Improved empty state**:
-- Empty state message when no results or filters
+  - Helpful tips when no results found with filters applied
+  - Suggestions to broaden mission/country, remove level filter, or try "remote"
+  - "Clear all filters" button to reset search

 ### Inspector Drawer
 - Right-side panel showing full job details: